Nuvei/nuvei-server-php/README.md

 composer require safecharge-international/safecharge-php
 ```
 ### Manual
-If you do not wish to use Composer, you can download the [latest release](https://github.com/SafeChargeInternational/safecharge-php/releases).
-Then include the `init.php` file.
+If you do not wish to use Composer, you can download the [latest release](https://github.com/SafeChargeInternational/safecharge-php/releases), and then include the `init.php` file.

 ```php
 require_once('/path/to/safecharge-sdk/init.php');
 ```
 ## Dependencies

-The PHP SDK require the following extension in order to work properly:
+The PHP SDK requires the following extensions to work properly:

 - [`curl`](https://secure.php.net/manual/en/book.curl.php)
 - [`json`](https://secure.php.net/manual/en/book.json.php)